 Investing in professional tax preparation software enhances productivity and accuracy when filing client returns.
 Software such as Drake Tax and ATX Tax makes completing taxes more efficient.
 Explore these and other options in our review of the best tax software for small accounting firms.

-• Workflow automations: the next step of your job automatically begins once you finish a step.
+- Workflow automation: the next step of your job automatically begins once you finish a step.
 This could include updating a client, sending an invoice, or requesting an e-signature.

-• Organization: when you begin jobs, you can automatically send an organizer to clients that gathers vital documents and stores it within each clients’ accountant — no more manually collecting and organizing documents.
+- Tax organizers: when you begin jobs, you can automatically send an organizer to clients that gathers vital documents and stores them within each client’s accountant — no more manually collecting and organizing documents.

-With all the time you’ll save by eliminating manual tasks with automation, you’ll have time to take on more clients.
+By eliminating manual tasks with automation, you’ll have more time to take on more clients.

 Step 6.
 Price your services